Youtube-1A-web-development/Youtube-1A-web-development.github.io/README.md

 # Youtube-1A_Pokedex
-Team Introduction:
+Team Introduction👨:
 ------------------
  Our team is Youtube 1A.
 We are from SMJK Heng Ee.
 Our team have three members, Howard Sii, Choo Jun Feng and Looi Zheng Jin.
 Horward Sii is the team leader.

-Concept and Purpose:
+Concept and Purpose💡:
 --------------------
 Our pokedex is built to let knowpokemon newcomers  basic information of pokemons like pokemon names, type and number.